-Seniors: Originally created to assist with the Spring 2020 "virtual" situation, we have created a Local Scholarships Spreadsheet which has information regarding all local scholarships as well as links to an electronic version of the sheets you would pick up in the Counseling Office.
-Please contact Mrs. Traci (firstname.lastname@example.org) or Mrs. Manuel (email@example.com) with any questions about the local scholarships.
+Seniors: We have created a Local Scholarships Spreadsheet which has information regarding all local scholarships as well as links to an electronic version of the sheets you would pick up in the Counseling Office.
+Please contact Mrs. Yardley (email@example.com) or Mrs. Manuel (firstname.lastname@example.org) with any questions about the local scholarships.
 Please pay close attention to the deadlines, most of which are in March and April.
+Scholarships will be updated each year with new information.

 REGIONAL AND STATE SCHOLARSHIPS